Client Login

 Our takeaway

-Structured content is becoming AI Infrastructure — anchored by a Ground Truth Layer.
+Structured content is becoming AI Infrastructure, anchored by a Ground Truth Layer supported by DITA and CCMS.

 DITA isn’t the destination.
 It’s the foundation.